 By Jason Alderman

-But when home values plummeted and the cost of a bachelor’s degree soared into five or six digits, no rx those once-safe investments in your future suddenly seemed risky or unattainable.
+But when home values plummeted and the cost of a bachelor’s degree soared into five or six digits, those once-safe investments in your future suddenly seemed risky or unattainable.

 This simple distinction still applies: Taking on so-called good debt can help boost your credit rating or allow you to buy something that will increase in value over time, whereas bad debt often fuels the purchase of items that are disposable, unnecessary or rapidly depreciable.